Skip to main content

 3. Click Test under the alert method name:

-• For the correct configuration, Nobl9 displays Test completed successfully! under the button
+• When the configuration is correct, Nobl9 displays Test completed successfully! under the button.

 For a more in-depth look, consult additional resources: